 Gardening With Arthritis: Tips for Preventing Joint Pain

-With a few adaptations, people with arthritis can reap the benefits of gardening without the joint pain.
+With a few adaptations, you can reap the benefits of gardening with less arthritis joint pain.

-Gardening can be a pain-free hobby for people living with arthritis – all you need is a little planning and creativity.
+Gardening can be a healthy hobby, especially when living with arthritis – providing both physical and mental health benefits.
+All you need is a little planning and creativity to reduce the risk of joint pain and injury.

 A few shortcuts and adaptations can make gardening possible for anyone, says Heidi Sibert, a landscape architect at James Martin Associates in Chicago.
 Sibert, who has psoriatic arthritis, is a passionate proponent of a horticultural approach called enabling gardens.